LeNet

-LeNet is a series of convolutional neural network architectures created by a research group in AT&T Bell Laboratories during the 1988 to 1998 period, centered around Yann LeCun.
-They were designed for reading small grayscale images of handwritten digits and letters, and were used in ATM for reading cheques.
+LeNet is a series of convolutional neural network architectures created by a research group at AT&T Bell Laboratories between of the period of 1988 to 1998, centered around Yann LeCun.
+They were designed for reading small grayscale images of handwritten digits and letters, and were used in ATMs for reading cheques.

 Convolutional neural networks are a kind of feed-forward neural network whose artificial neurons can respond to a part of the surrounding cells in the coverage range and perform well in large-scale image processing.
 LeNet-5 was one of the earliest convolutional neural networks and was historically important during the development of deep learning.

-In general, when LeNet is referred to without a number, it refers to the 1998 version, the most well-known version.
-It is also sometimes called LeNet-5.
+In general, when LeNet is referred to without a number, it refers to the 1998 version, LeNet-5, which is the most well-known version.

 Development history

 Sample images from MNIST dataset, published in 1994.
 Before 1994, the LeNet series was mainly trained and tested on images similar to this.
 After 1994, the LeNet series was mainly trained and tested on this dataset.

-In 1988, LeCun joined the Adaptive Systems Research Department at AT&T Bell Laboratories in Holmdel, New Jersey, headed by Lawrence D. Jackel.
+In October 1988, LeCun joined the Adaptive Systems Research Department at AT&T Bell Laboratories in Holmdel, New Jersey, headed by Lawrence D. Jackel.